ubccr/ccrdocs/pages/howto/matlab.md

 ### Configuring Remote Slurm Integration (GUI)

-It is possible to configure your local MATLAB to submit jobs to CCR from your Desktop or Workstation.
-The setup is very similar to Configuring Slurm Integration on CCR MATLAB once you have the correct integration scripts.
+It is possible to configure your local MATLAB to submit jobs to CCR from your desktop or workstation.
+The setup is very similar to [Configuring Slurm Integration on CCR MATLAB](#configuring-slurm-integration-on-ccr-matlab-command-line) once you have the correct integration scripts.

-NOTE: This proceedure assumes that you have MATLAB R2023b (Currently the only supported Version at CCR) installed on your local machine.
+NOTE: This procedure assumes that you have MATLAB R2023b (Currently the only supported version at CCR) installed on your local machine.

 !!!
 Warning "SSH Key Credentials"
     Submission to the cluster requires SSH credentials.
 You will be prompted for username and password or identity file (private key).
 The username and location of the private key will be stored in MATLAB for future sessions.